-Fine Arts or Language Other than English 6 credits Social Sciences 6 credits Natural Sciences (with lab) 6 credits See list of specific courses that requirements on page 63. meet these
+Fine Arts or Language Other than English 6 credits Social Sciences 6 credits Natural Sciences (with lab) 6 credits See list of specific courses that meet these requirements on page 64.

 Six 0.5 credit courses of interdisciplinary study.
-See page 63 for further details.
+See page 64 for further details.